zeroc-ice/icecertutils/README.rst

 The IceCertUtils module
 -----------------------

-Here's an example on how to create a certificate with the IceCertUtils module:
+Here's an example on how to create a server and client certificate with the IceCertUtils module:

 ::